thoadao0301/COVID-19-Visualization/README.md

 deactivate
 ```

-To install packages (Must in virutal env)
+To install packages (Must in virtual env)

 ```
 pip install -r requirements.txt
 ```

-To run jupyter notebook as dashboard we can use voila
+To run Jupyter notebook as a dashboard we can use voila

 ```
 pip install voila